 The LAVTA paratransit service is a premium service with a service delivery model that provides beyond the minimum requirements of the Americans with Disabilities Act (ADA).
 Paratransit ridership has grown significantly between FY14 and FY15, and is on an upward trend for FY16.
 In order to contain costs and manage demand for service, plans for an analysis of the Paratransit service delivery model are being considered for FY17.
-Staff is also looking into immediate program modifications, include the eligibility process, trip negotiation, fares, and subscription trip rates.
+Staff is also acting on immediate program modifications, include the eligibility process, trip negotiation, and subscription trip rates, and may be recommending a fare increase in FY17.